-OFAD-250 Topics in Office Technology 1-3 hours
+OFAD-250 1-3 hours

 The office technology program covers a wide-range of topics which can include the areas of legal or medical terminology, various software applications, leadership, time-management, business ethics, etc. This course will help students gain the skills necessary to successfully enter the work force.